← Back to Bases

 Key Points

-• Parkinson’s disease is the second most common neurodegenerative disease, affecting 1% of the population older than 65 years.
+• Parkinson’s disease (PD) is the second most common neurodegenerative disease, affecting 1% of the population over 65.

-• Parkinson’s disease is characterised by bradykinesia, resting tremor, rigidity and, later in the disease course, postural instability.
+• Characterised by bradykinesia, resting tremor, rigidity and postural instability.

-• Neuronal loss in the brainstem (substantia nigra) leads to a profound dopamine deficiency in the striatum.
-This provides the rationale for dopaminergic replacement therapies, although the pathology is not restricted to this site.
+• Neuronal loss in the substantia nigra leads to dopamine deficiency in the striatum.

 Ageing